cookie99999/chip8/README.md

+(Note: the Rust branch is newer and possibly more complete)
 # CHIP-8 in Java

 This is a CHIP-8 interpreter made as a learning project.
 It currently passes all tests in Timendus' test suite, aside from the various quirks settings as compatibility levels have not been implemented yet.